runtimeverification/michelson-semantics/USER_GUIDE.md

 stack which results from executing that line of code, where the leftmost item represents the stack top and the rightmost item represents the stack bottom.
-The program consists of a simple loop which counts down from `N` to 0.
+The program consists of a simple loop which counts down from `N_INIT` to 0.
-Each time the loop iterates once, it flips the value of the boolean in the second position of the input stack.
+Each time the loop iterates once, it flips the value of the boolean `E` (for evenness) in the second position of the input stack.

 Here is our burning question: is the final value of that boolean, i.e., the